Disease Guide ·Diabetes ·2026

 Supply & Diet Exclusions

-Some policies exclude monitoring supplies like glucometers and test strips, classifying them as home care equipment.
-Prescription diabetic diets may be excluded or capped under a separate benefit.
-Check your policy for coverage limits on chronic condition supplies and therapeutic foods.
+Some policies exclude monitoring supplies like glucometers and strips as home care equipment.
+Prescription diets may be excluded or capped separately.
+Check your policy for chronic supply and therapeutic food coverage limits.

 🇺🇸 US Pet Insurance Guide